 Step 4.
 Mediation and/or Arbitration.
-Should the decision of the HRD Director or designee not resolve the grievance, the parties, prior to submitting a dispute to arbitration, may agree to select a neutral third party to serve as mediator.
+Should the decision of the Labor Relations

+Director or designee not resolve the grievance, the parties, prior to submitting a dispute to arbitration, may agree to select a neutral third party to serve as mediator.
 This agreement shall be reached within fifteen (15) days of receipt of the Step 3 response by the Association.
 If such agreement cannot be reached, the Association may request arbitration within forty-five (45) days of receipt of the Step 3 decision.
 If mediation is undertaken and is not successful, the Association may request arbitration within thirty (30) days after the mediator or one of the parties declares impasse.
-The arbitration request shall be submitted in writing to the HRD Labor Relations Manager and must specify:
+The arbitration request shall be submitted in writing to the Director of the Office of Labor Relations and must specify: